GuildEducationInc/devops-interview/README.md

 * Please do not look at the events or preview in CloudFormation when updating.

 If at any point you get stuck, let's revisit these rules.
-Let us know why you want to look break them.
+Let us know why you want to break them.

 ## Scenario